proximax-storage/xpx-chain-devportal-docs/docs/protocol/block.md

 **Note**

-Configuration parameters are [editable](https://github.com/proximax-storage/catapult-server/blob/master/resources/config-network.properties).
+Configuration parameters are [editable](https://github.com/proximax-storage/cpp-xpx-chain/blob/master/resources/config-network.properties).
 Public network configuration may differ.
 </div>

 ## Block creation

 Blocks are created by [accounts](../built-in-features/account.md).
-The process of creating new blocks is called [validating](./validating.md).
-The validating account - called the validator - gets the fees for the transactions in the block.
+The process of creating new blocks is called [harvesting](./harvesting.md).
+The harvesting account - called the harvester - gets the fees for the transactions in the block and [inflation](./inflation.md).
 This gives the validator an incentive to add as many transactions to the block as possible.

 ## Guides